mramshaw/NoteM/TestPlan.md

 Update some notes (double-tap the note body to switch to the Update Note screen).

-Verify updating notes works correctly.
+Verify that updating notes works correctly.

+Verify that there is an informational message indicating that the note has been updated.

 #### Update note validation